NatalieRMCastro/nataliermcastro.github.io/_posts/2025-03-15-political-stances-clustering.md

 </section>
 *Radial Network of Most Similar Words*

+A similar pattern is identified in the Dendrogram.
+A larger number of words was selected to be visualized, which is why the visualized words extend into the letter 'c'.
+However, this demonstrates a different phenomenon of language - the situation of wordforms takes precendece over other forms of co-occurance in hclust.
+This suggests that using it in such a scope may not be the most efficient.
+It also suggests, that the words which may be nested hierarhcically are similar in their meaning.

+For example, consider the hierarchical cluster with the words 'administration', 'appeal', 'authorization', 'agencies', 'adjourn' and 'adjust'.
+While all of these words share the same first letter, they are hierachically positioned close to each other because they share meaning and significance in the legislative process more that that of 'asbestos', 'baseline', or 'app'.
 <section>
 <div style="display: flex; flex-direction: column; justify-content: center; align-items: center;">
   <iframe src="/assets/images/hclust random parition large.html" width="100%" height="250px" style="border: 2px solid blue;" allowfullscreen></iframe>